 There is nothing better than an old wood box.
 They can be recycled in so many ways.
 This one got a sunny makeover and is holding faux hydrangeas!
 I’ve been looking for the perfect piece for a farm fresh stencil and finally found it.

 I stenciled “Quality” on one side of the little topless wood chest and “Farm Fresh” on the opposite side.
-The chest was a thrifty find and today is Thrift Store Decor Day.
+The chest was a thrifty find.

 Once the paint was dry I used FolkArt Wicker White acrylic paint and a foam pouncer to stencil the designs.